 (b) Water quality classifications shall be interpreted to include associated water bodies such as tidal creeks, coves, bays and bayous.
-The boundaries of Class II waters shall be limited to "Predominantly Marine Waters" as defined in subsection 62-302.200(30), F.A.C.
+Notwithstanding paragraph 62-302.400(15)(a), F.A.C., above the boundaries of Class II waters shall be limited to "Predominantly Marine Waters" as defined in subsection 62-302.200(30), F.A.C.